jillusc/Forum20_React/README.md

 ## Improvements/Bug fixes

-The app would benefit from the following modifications and enhancements:
+The app would benefit from the following modifications:

    - Ensuring application of the active class (NavLink style) upon all page reloads
-   - Improving the visibilty of Follow/Unfollow buttons in the 'Most followed profiles' box so users can see at a glance which profiles they currently follow
+   - In the 'Most followed profiles' box, making the follow/unfollow buttons' appearance change dynamically based on the user's action (rather than relying solely on static styles)
    - An option for the user to delete their account
-   - A feature for retrieving a forgotten password

 ## Credits